Work in Progress:

 The Landscape of our Memory

 The Landscape of our Memory is a long-term artistic project that addresses the “dispersed Holocaust” or “Holocaust by Bullets” by commemorating the more than 2 million individuals who were killed in or near their hometowns rather than in concentration camps.
-Inspired by the work of academics studying the Environmental History of the Holocaust (a relatively new sub-field of Holocaust studies), the artists also explore the links between genocide and ecocide and call attention to the environmental crises we currently face, including climate change.
-Some preliminary imagery from the first phase of the project, created during ten months of work in Poland in 2022-2023 under the auspices of two Fulbright Scholar grants, is presented here.
+Inspired by the work of academics studying the Environmental History of the Holocaust (a relatively new sub-field of Holocaust studies), the artists use multiple strategies, all of which draw directly on the landscape and physical spaces of the dispersed Holocaust.
+This new work, created under the auspices of two Fulbright Scholar grants in Poland (2022-2023), is presented here.

 Commemoration of Individuals Lost in the "Dispersed Holocaust"

-The centerpiece of the project consists of portraits of individuals murdered during the dispersed Holocaust using the antique “anthotype” technique, discovered in the 1840s, in which photographs are created from plant material.
-Leaves and flowers found at mass killing sites are blended with high percentage alcohol to create an emulsion that is then painted onto art paper.
-A positive image, identified through painstaking archival research, is printed on acetate, placed on top of the emulsion, and exposed in the sun.
+The centerpiece of the project consists of commemorative portraits of individuals murdered during the dispersed Holocaust.
+To create these images, the artists used the antique “anthotype” technique, discovered in the 1840s, in which photographs are created from plant material.
+Leaves and flowers found at mass killing sites are blended to create an emulsion that is then painted onto art paper.
+A positive image, identified through painstaking archival research, is printed on acetate (plastic), placed on top of the emulsion, and exposed in the sun.
 Depending on the specific plant, exposures are completed in minutes, days, or even weeks or months.

 Because the plant material is gathered from the mass grave sites where the bodies of the murdered individuals lie, the final photograph likely contains, at the molecular level, something of his or her remains.
 The physical trace of these individuals restores their humanity and avoids consigning them to the status of faceless statistics.
 The prints, which do not contain sharp detail like contemporary photographs, exist in a liminal space, somewhere between being and non-being.
 If exposed to continued UV light, they will begin to fade away, much like human memory.